jevtovicc/ai-digital-task/README.md

 ### 3. Open the Web App
-Once everything is running, open your browser and go to: http://localhost:8050 You should see the dashboard with country data and flags.
+Once everything is running, open your browser and go to: http://localhost:8050 <br> You should see the dashboard with country data and flags.